Parents and Families

 Even though your child may be far from home, you still play an important role in his or her career decisions.
 Studies show that children are heavily influenced by parental views and expectations about careers.
 Encourage your student to explore new things and visit our office early.

 Our career advisors are available through appointments and quick questions to support students with everything from assessing competencies and career readiness, writing a resume or cover letter and exploring careers and majors to finding internships and jobs and preparing for interviews.
 In addition, we have a wonderful team of professionally-trained Career Fellows, energetic Tufts students who work with fellow Jumbos online and around campus.
-In particular, we encourage first year students and those who are new to the Career Center to make quick question appointments or attend the drop-in Career Lab via Zoom (hosted by our peer Career Fellows) to get a helpful introduction to our office.
+In particular, we encourage first year students and those who are new to the Career Center to attend the drop-in Career Lab (in-person or via Zoom, hosted by advisors and our peer Career Fellows) to get a helpful introduction to our office.

 We encourage you to look through our website to get a full picture of the programs and resources we offer.